What is breast augmentation?

 Risks and complications

 Undergoing any surgery carries some risk.
-Ensure your surgery is performed by a board-certified plastic surgeon in an accredited surgery center to avoid added risk and to achieve the best breast augmentation Beverly Hills can offer you.
+Ensure your surgery is performed by a board-certified plastic surgeon in an accredited surgery center to avoid added risk and to achieve the best breast augmentation results.
 The common risks include anesthesia reactions, slow surgical wound healing, excessive bleeding, hematoma, or blood clots.

 A Word From Dr. Brenner